Euclid Quick Data Release (Q1). Exploring galaxy morphology across cosmic time through Sersic fits: Summary and perspectives

-In \sct\ref{sc:compare-other-methods}, we provided an extensive series of comparison between the S\'ersic parameters and other morphological measurements.
-We obtained a convincing consistency between them and all the other morphological products of the MER pipeline: isophotal and S\'ersic parameters are well correlated and sources showing concerning differences are identified as spurious, hence helping to further clean the sample (\sct\ref{sc:sersic-vs-iso}); $n$ is correlated to the non-parametric Concentration measure, as expected (\sct\ref{sc:sersic-vs-CAS}); and distribution of S\'ersic parameters vary with the morphological properties predicted by \texttt{Zoobot} in a physically meaningful manner (\sct\ref{sc:sersic-vs-Zoobot}).
-Furthermore, there is overall agreement between the \Euclid S\'ersic fits and those from an HST-based analysis, namely \cite{Griffith-2012-ACS-catalog-sersic-fits}, with small differences possibly due to different image resolution and depth.
+In \sct\ref{sc:compare-other-methods}, we provided an extensive series of comparisons between the S\'ersic parameters and other morphological measurements.
+We obtained a convincing consistency between them and all the other morphological products of the MER pipeline.
+We showed the isophotal and S\'ersic parameters are well correlated, and sources showing concerning differences were identified as spurious, thus further cleaning the sample (\sct\ref{sc:sersic-vs-iso}).
+We found $n$ is correlated to the non-parametric concentration measure, as expected (\sct\ref{sc:sersic-vs-CAS}), and the distribution of S\'ersic parameters varies with the morphological properties predicted by \texttt{Zoobot} in a physically meaningful manner (\sct\ref{sc:sersic-vs-Zoobot}).
+Furthermore, there is overall agreement between the \Euclid S\'ersic fits and those from the HST-based analysis of \cite{Griffith-2012-ACS-catalog-sersic-fits}, with small differences possibly being due to different image resolutions and depths.